-Nanny needed for two young girls to live in home near Pikeville.
-Must have a valid drivers license. clean MVR, good references and be caring.
-Room and board provided plus weekly wages.
-Previous nanny experience preferred.
-Please call 3- Dinning tables for sale. one square w/4 chairs, new oak \$375.
-One very large table double with pedestal across bottom \$475, very nice oak dinning table w/ 6 & hutch \$1600 .
-If interested call 454-8858.
+Nanny needed for two young girts to live in home near Pikeville.
+Must have a valid drivers license, clean MVR, good refer-ences and be car-ing.
+Room and board provided provided Previous Previous Previous de la car-ferred.
+Please call 606-479-6355.

+3- Dinning tables for sale one square w/4 chairs, new oak \$375.
+One very large table with double pedestal across bottom \$475, very nice oak dinning table w/ 6 & hutch \$1600 .
+If interest-ed call \$454-8858.

 Female Shitzu puppy for sale.
 Weighs 9lbs.
 Has all shots.
-White & brindle with black ears in , color.
+White & brindle with black ears in color. ears in color.
 Registered.
-Paid \$500 will take \$350 OBO.
-Call 886- Playstation 3 with ghost recon 2 and rock band with drums, mic, guitar & wireless controller & owners manual \$425 if interested call 606-454-8858.
-Needed: Someone to care for a disabled female in my home.
-References and drug test required.
+Paid \$500 will take \$350

+Playstation 3 with ghost recon 2 and rock band with drums, mic, guitar & wireless con-troller & owners manual \$425 if interested call 606-454-8858.

+Needed: Someone to care for a dis-abled young female in my home.
+References and References and drug test required.
 Medical experience a plus.
 Call after 7 pm 478-2820.

+PM 4/8-282U.

+HELP WANTED

-HELP WANTED Mature, responsible, dependable adult female to provide in home care for elderly female.
-References required.
-No smokplease.
-Interested parties call 1-859-533- Opportunity:
+Mature, responsible, dependable

+adult female to provide in home care

+for elderly female.

+R e f e r e n c e s

+required.
+No smoking please.

+Interested parties

+call 1-859-5339679. call 9679.

-Looking for individual who would be interested in assisting in the development, maintenance and operation of an over night camping facility and horse trailhead in the Dewey Lake area.
-Send resume no later than Feb 5th to : PO Box 522, Prestonsburg, Ky 41653. unfinished homemade doll house was taken from a carport in Prestonsburg.
-The house is about 3 feet tall; colors are brown, tan and yellow.
-A 74 yr old was building it with his hands for his grandchildren. return would be greatly appreciated.
-If you hear anything or see this doll house. please call 886-1010 and give the information.
-You will be Business rewarded for the
+Looking for individ-ual who would be ual who would be interested in assisting in the development, maintenance and operation of an over night camping facility and horse trailhead in the Dewey Lake area.
+Send resume no ic PO Box 522, Prestonsburg, Ky 41653.

+A unfinished homemade doll house was taken from a carport in Prestonaburg.
+The house is about 3 feet tall; colors and toll the state of give the information.
+You will rewarded for return.

+WELDING POSITIONS AVAILABLE

+EXCELLENT PAY.
+Drug screen required.
+Call Monday-Friday between 8 a.m.-5 p.m.
+285-9358

 Encourage your children to read a newspaper every day.
 It will make them stars in the most important game of all-the game of life."
-It all starts with newspapers.